JoaoCostaIFG/dotfiles/scripts/README.md

 ## st-float

-Spawns an instance of the st terminal with a fixed geometry and name
+Spawns an instance of the st terminal with a fixed geometry and name:

 - Class: $TERM
 - Instance: st-float
 - Position: 180x40